Shubin123/vul/readme.md

 This project is a glfw and vulkan based game that will hopefully be crossplatform.
-Right now it is built and ships to only macos.
+Right now it is built and ships to only macos (x86-64/AMD64).
 Hopefully the libraries and C code written will allow for compatibility with other platforms down the line.

 The main game and tests are written in C.